H3llKa1ser/IT-and-Security-101/Networking/Microsegmentation.md

 ### When organizations avoid infrastructure-centric design paradigms, they are more likely to become more efficient at service delivery in the data center and become apt at detecting and preventing advanced persistent threats.

+### Microsegmentation allows for extremely granular restrictions within the IT environment, to the point where rules can be applied to individual machines and/or users, and these rules can be as detailed and complex as desired.

+### For instance, we can limit which IP addresses can communicate to a given machine, at which time of day, with which credentials, and which services those connections can utilize.